 Learn more about pharmacogenomics

-Join Center for Individualized for Drugs and Genes: Pharmacogenomics for the Modern Health Care Team 2018 on Nov.
+Join Center for Individualized Medicine for Drugs and Genes: Pharmacogenomics for the Modern Health Care Team 2018 on Nov.
 30-Dec.
 1 in Scottsdale, Arizona.
 The course is designed for physicians, pharmacists, nurses and genetic counselors to provide an overview of how pharmacogenomics is being used to help individualize patient care.

 Read about how Mayo Clinic is moving pharmacogenomics into every day clinical care with Mayo Clinic RIGHT 10K study.